anthonycorletti/astrobase-showcase/vitess-gcp/README.md

 ### Create GCS Bucket

-You have to use a globally unique name
+You have to use a globally unique name for your GCS bucket.

 ```sh
 $ export VITESS_BACKUPS_NAME="vitess-backups-$(date | sha256sum | head -c 7)"